calaisgalbraith/Ravenous/README.md

 * Clicking on a restaurant redirects the user to the restaurant's Yelp page.
 * Add loading animation
 * Update styling for mobile users.
+* Sorting is applied to existing results when an option is clicked, rather than only when the "Search" button is clicked

 ##### This project is adapted from Code Academy